 The inner harbour at Funchal is run as a small marina, mainly full of local boats.
 Formalities are completed at the reception dock, immediately to starboard on entrance to the marina.
 Note this dock is low and only really suitable for boats up to 13m.

-Officers from Guarda Fiscal (dealing with customs) and Policia Maritima (immigration) are here 0900-1200, 1400-1800 every day.
+Officers from Guarda Fiscal (Customs) and Policia Maritima (Immigration) are here daily.
 If there is no space to come alongside, boats should anchor in the outer harbour and visit the office by dinghy.
 The Guarda Fiscal will issue a transit log to non-EU yachts arriving from outside of Madeira.
 Even if coming from Porto Santo, the clearance procedure must still be completed.
 On departure the marina office and all other officials must be visited.

 During the busy months of October and November, if wishing to moor here, anchoring in the centre of the harbour may be the only option.
+Note that during public holidays there are no dockmasters available.
 An increasing number of cruise ships are calling here, to encourage this, and to allow the docking of even larger vessels, the commercial activities are being moved to Canical, to the east of Funchal.

 A more comfortable and secure berth can now be found in the new marina at Quinta do Lorde, 2 nm from Canical, at the eastern end of the island.
 The approaches to this marina can be easily identified by the wind farm on the land to the west of the entrance.
+Fuel is available here.